PostHog/posthog.com/contents/handbook/engineering/developing-locally.md

 When spinning up an instance of PostHog for development, we recommend the following configuration:

--   the external services run in Docker over `docker-compose`
+-   the external services run in Docker over `docker compose`
 -   PostHog itself runs on the host (your system)

 This is what we'll be using in the guide below.